DI3CL: Contrastive Learning With Dynamic Instances and Contour Consistency for SAR Land-Cover Classification Foundation Model: PROPOSED METHOD

 \subsubsection{Dynamic Instances Module}

-Inspired by SCRL \cite{scrl}, the DI module is designed to enhance local perception on a global scale, thereby acquiring global perception capability.
-To do so, as show in Fig.\ref{fig:figure 0}, the intersection region of $v_1$ and $v_2$, denoted as $IS(v_1,v_2)$, is firstly identified.
+Inspired by SCRL \cite{scrl}, the DI module is designed to enhance local perception throughout the entire SAR image.
+It addresses center bias, enabling the network to accommodate speckle noise and irregular land-cover patterns in diverse scenarios while also enhancing global contextual awareness.
+As shown in Fig.\ref{fig:figure 0}, the intersection region of $v_1$ and $v_2$, denoted as $IS(v_1,v_2)$, is firstly identified.
 Within this intersection, a box $B = (x, y, w, h)$ is randomly sampled.
 The coordinates of $B$ are then converted to the corresponding positions in each view, denoted as $B_i = (x_i, y_i, w_i, h_i)$ for $i \in \{1, 2\}$.
-Additionally, To obtain multiple local representations, several such boxes are dynamically generated, resulting in $B_1^k$ and $B_2^k$, where $k = \{1, \ldots, K\}$ and $K$ is the number of local boxes.
+Additionally, to obtain multiple local representations, several such boxes are dynamically generated, resulting in $B_1^k$ and $B_2^k$, where $k = \{1, \ldots, K\}$ and $K$ is the number of local boxes.

 After obtaining the corresponding matching bounding boxes $B_1^k$ and $B_2^k$ during the data augmentation step, we crop the corresponding regions from the feature maps, referred to as the regions of interest (RoIs).
 Local pooling is then performed on the cropped feature maps using 1×1 RoI Align, resulting in $r_1^k = \mathbf{RoIAlign}(B_1^k, m_1^d)$ and $r_2^k = \mathbf{RoIAlign}(B_2^k, m_2^d)$, which are termed dynamic instances.